-Place chopped rhubarb on the bottom of the dish, sprinkle with 1/2 tsp of granulated sugar and juice of half lemon.
-Top with diced strawberry and set aside.
+Place chopped rhubarb and strawberries on the bottom of the dish, sprinkle with 1/2 tsp of granulated sugar and juice of half lemon.
+Set aside.

-Place halved strawberry pieces over the top (and thinly sliced rhubarb stalk if using).
+Place the remaining sliced strawberry pieces over the top (and thinly sliced rhubarb stalk if using).
 Sprinkle with remaining toasted almonds.
 Add a few pinches of brown sugar over the top.

 Bake for 45 minutes until the top is golden and mixture has set.
 Scoop into bowls and drizzle with maple syrup for extra sweetness if desired.